Chapter Thirty-Five: In the Ashes of the Midnight Sun

 Her head snapped over her shoulder.
 She was ready to reach for her wand to hex first and ask questions later, but froze when she saw that it was only Draco.

-The same Draco she hadn't seen in a month.
+The same Draco she hadn't seen in three weeks.

-With a pleased-looking Apollo—who had likely served as his guide—trailing at his side, the blond looked at her peculiarly but didn't say a word.
+With a pleased-looking Apollo—who had likely served as his guide—trailing at his side, Draco at her peculiarly but didn't say a word.
 Hermione swore she saw a smile ghost his lips when she first saw him, but she wasn't sure.
 He could've been smiling at the cat—wait, no. That didn't seem right.
 They rarely got along.
-Likes always repelled.

 The moment of silence continued, but not for much longer.
 Hermione looked back out over the lake water one last time before fully turning around to face him.